biozz/links-ng/README.md

 ```

 - Go to admin interface and add a device
-- Use the device id to login
+- Use the device id and token to login
 - Go to help page and follow the instructions on how to setup your custom search engine